dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-assist.md

 # About dbt Assist <Lifecycle status='beta'/>

-dbt Assist is a powerful artificial intelligence (AI) feature that helps automate dbt development, allowing you to focus on delivering data that works. dbt Assist’s AI generates documentation, metrics, semantic models, and tests for your dbt SQL and Python models directly in the dbt Cloud IDE, with a click of a button.
+dbt Assist is a powerful artificial intelligence (AI) feature that helps automate development in dbt Cloud, allowing you to focus on delivering data that works. dbt Assist’s AI generates documentation, metrics, semantic models, and tests for your dbt SQL and Python models directly in the dbt Cloud IDE, with a click of a button.

 :::tip Beta feature
 dbt Assist is a AI tool meant to _help_ developers generate documentation, metrics, semantic models, and tests in dbt Cloud.
 It's available in beta, in the dbt Cloud IDE only.